pkp/pkp-docs/learning-omp/3.3/en/tools.md

 ### Report Generator

 You can generate statistical reports for usage and reviews or create a custom report.
 For information on how to use and configure statistics in OMP see the [PKP Administrator’s Guide](/admin-guide/en/statistics).

-### Publication Import Tool From CSV

-Please see the [Publication Import Tool From CSV](/learning-omp/3.3/en/publication-import-tool) page for more information.